Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Impact mechanisms of the low-level controller

-Correspondingly, the SS index of MPC planner $I_{mpc}$ given a MPC planner can be derived as:
+Correspondingly, the SS index $I_{mpc}$ given a MPC planner can be derived as:

-Similarly, smaller $I_{mpc}$ means better SS.
-Here for an MPC controller, a slow low-level controller will trigger the planner to produce larger desired acceleration $|a_{target}(n d\hat{t})|$ and thus increase the $I_{mpc}$, which means the SS is undermined.
+Similarly to the linear planner, a smaller $I_{mpc}$ means better SS, and slower low-level controller underminses SS.
+Specifically, from the MPC cost function \eqref{MPC-cost} and \eqref{mpc-desireD}, we concluded that a slow low-level controller can make $s_{\text{ego}}$ deviate more from $s_{\text{des}}$, which consequently induces larger cost and triggers the MPC planner to produce larger $|a_{\text{target}}(n d\hat{t})|$ to rectify $s_{\text{ego}}$ and $v_{\text{ego}}$ to desired values, thus increases the $I_{mpc}$ to the detriment of SS.